theory/pgenv/README.md

 if Perl and/or Python interpreters are available, the `configure` part of the build process will reflect their presence and will build interpreters into the PostgreSQL instance.
+It is possible tro drive the PL/Perl and PL/Python `configure` process settings the special variables `PGENV_PERL` and `PGENV_PYTHON` to the location of the desired interpreter.
+In particular, the behavior for both variables is as follows:
+- if the variable is not set or set to an empty string, the system will try to figure out if an interpreter exists within the user's `PATH` and will use such interpreter to build the PL-language;
+- if the variable is set to an executable interpreter, the language will be built using such interpreter
+- if the variable is set to a non-executable value, the language will not be built.

+As an example, the following will build an instance without PL/Perl and with a specific version of Python:

+    $ PGENV_PERL=no PGENV_PYTHON=/usr/python/2.7/bin/python pgenv build 10.5

 ### pgenv remove